 The Surrey Morphology Group have produced a large number of digital language resources and freely accessible typological databases that cover a wide range of linguistic phenomena across a large spectrum of languages

 This online exhibition of pictures and cultural artefacts for the Austronesian language Kilivila and the Papuan language Mian explores the threatened cultures and categorisation systems of two endangered languages of Melanesia.
+While Kilivila has a an extensive system of classifiers with a great number of distinctions, Mian has a dual system, which combines four genders and six classifiers.

 The inflectional morphology of Oto-Manguean languages can be realised by a rich array of morphological forms within a single word, resulting in some of the world's most complex morphological systems.
 The database contains over 13,000 verbal entries from twenty Oto-Manguean languages, along with information pertaining to each verb's inflectional class membership.